Tinkuvenkat2656/axi4-lite-reg-slave/README.md

 Simulation output is included in the "results/" folder as proof of execution.

+## UVM Testbench Progress

+As the next step in verification, I started building the initial UVM-based testbench for the AXI4-Lite register slave.

+Completed so far:
+- transaction class
+- basic write sequence
+- sequencer
+- driver

+The UVM package file (`tb/axi_uvm_pkg.sv`) was compiled successfully in QuestaSim with 0 errors and 0 warnings.

+At this stage, the UVM components have been compiled and debugged up to the driver level.
+Full UVM simulation is the next step after adding the remaining components such as monitor, agent, environment, and test.

 ## Simulation Result

 Simulation output showing successful write and read transactions is available in the `results/` folder.